Below are a list of frequently asked questions that will help to advise students.

 International students (indicated by a student id number that begins “999) may fulfill any foreign language requirements by taking a placement exam.
 Centenary only offers placement exams for French and Spanish, but we will accept any language credits (except sign language) that are transcripted by an accredited college.

-Centenary accepts foreign language credits from accredited colleges.
-Advise the student to complete the Transfer Equivalency Course Form prior to registering for summer classes.
+Centenary accepts credits from accredited colleges.
+Advise the student to complete the Transfer Equivalency Course Form prior to registering.
 This will prevent students from taking classes that later will not transfer or fulfill degree requirements.
 Students must make a C or better in order to transfer a class back to Centenary.
+After final grades have been posted, the student must send an official copy of their transcript to the Registrar's Office (firstname.lastname@example.org).

-When students study abroad through one of our sister schools, we enroll the student in a 300-level study abroad class for 12 credit hours.
-If you have a student who is studying abroad, contact the Registrar to make sure the student is properly enrolled.
-Once the student has finished their study abroad time and an official final transcript has been received, the Registrar’s Office, department chair, advisor, and the student (if needed) will discuss the best way to bring in the earned credits.
-The 12 hour 300-level study abroad class is then replaced by the individual courses that transfer.
+Study abroad experiences must be coordinated with the Office of Global Engagement.
+A learning agreement will be created to determine how the credit will transfer back to Centenary.
+The Registrar's Office will then enroll the student in a 300-level study abroad class for 12 credit hours.
+Once the student has finished their study abroad time and an official final transcript has been received, the 12 hour 300-level study abroad class is then replaced by the individual courses that transfer, as determined by the learning agreement.

 International students (indicated by a student id number that begins “999) do not have to earn credit for Trek 351: Culture.